 Students majoring in biology establish a general background in the discipline through a series of first-year/sophomore-level core courses that preview the major sub-disciplines of biology.
 This introductory program is followed by courses that allow the student to focus on more advanced material.

 The major in biology leads to either the B.A. or the B.S. degree.
 The B.S. degree is intended for students interested in graduate study in biological science or the health professions (medicine, dentistry, or veterinary medicine).
 In addition to biology requirements, students pursuing a B.S. degree take general chemistry, organic chemistry, and calculus.
+Students pursuing the B.S. degree are also able to personalize their curriculum with elective courses in one of five tracks: Biological Sciences; Ecology and Environmental Science; Genetics, Genomics, and Evolution; Integrative and Biomedical Sciences; and Molecular, Cellular, and Developmental Biology.
 Students are also encouraged to gain practical experience and academic credit through the University.

 The B.A. degree is intended for students who wish to pursue technical or science-related careers that do not require a graduate or professional degree, or careers outside of biology in which a background in science may be useful, such as science writing, business, or law.
 Although the first- year/sophomore-level core biology course requirements for the B.A. and the B.S. degrees are similar, there are key differences.
 The B.A. degree requires fewer courses in chemistry, mathematics, and upper division Biology.